-Many people desire younger-looking skin but want to avoid the recovery time and potential complications associated with facelift surgery.
+Many people desire younger-looking skin but want to avoid the recovery time and potential complications associated with facelift surgery in Miami.
 Other people may simply want to make changes gradually, so that friends and colleagues are less aware of the procedure.
-In these cases, a non-surgical facelift may be just what the doctor ordered!
+In these cases, a Miami non-surgical facelift may be just what the doctor ordered!

 The “lunch hour facelift” – sometimes called a non-surgical facelift or a liquid facelift – uses injectables to tighten the skin and mimic the effects of a traditional facelift surgery.
 The injectables can reduce the appearance of excess skin and smooth out fine lines or deep wrinkles.
 They can also be used for non-surgical eyelifts or to plump up any hollows around the temples or cheeks.
 Best of all, the procedures can be performed right in the cosmetic surgeon’s or dermatologist’s office, and most don’t require anesthesia.

 The most common injectables used in these non-surgical procedures include Botox, Restylane or Radiesse.
 These can be used in combination with laser resurfacing or Thermage to further refine the skin’s appearance.
 Most patients opt for facial treatments, but there are some who use the same products and techniques for their hands or necks.

 In many cases, healing times are very short, and results are visible almost immediately.
 Some injectables will provide optimal results the same day as the procedure, while others may take a few days to produce their full effect.
 However, with any injectable, the results will fade gradually over time, and the duration will depend on the type of material that was used.
 Collagen-based fillers tend to last three to four months, while hyaluronic acid fillers can last between six and 12 months.
 Generally, patients need to schedule touch-ups to maintain their desired results.